ddeutils/ddedocs/docs/services/index.md

   <figcaption><a href="https://blog.skyvia.com/modern-data-stack/">Modern Data Stack Architecture</a></figcaption>
 </figure>

-:material-page-last: If the advantages of **MDS** do not seem convincing enough, let's have a look at how it differs from the **Traditional Data Stack**.
+:material-page-last: If the advantages of Modern Data Stack do not seem convincing enough, let's have a look at how it differs from the **Traditional Data Stack**.

 | **Traditional Data Stack**             | **Modern Data Stack**                                     |
 |----------------------------------------|-----------------------------------------------------------|